BrianSigafoos/hugo_site/content/2021-05-30-auto-format-and-lint-everything.md

 1. Use keybindings in your IDE to auto-format code with a few key strokes
 1. Add `lint-staged` to automatically format and lint code before every commit
 1. Have CI, Circle CI or Github Actions, run full linters and vulnerability scanners in parallel with your test suite
-1. Require Pull Requests have the lint and security scan jobs pass, in order to be merged
+1. Require all Pull Requests have your lint jobs pass before merging

 ### Add essential linters and auto-formatters